jcarenza67/Hallways/README.md

 * _Clone this repository to your desktop_
 * _Download Unity Hub_
-* _Email me at josephwilfong91@gmail.com for the google drive link for the zip textures and audio_
 * _Open the project in Unity_
 * _Open the scene "SampleScene"_
 * _Press the play button in the top middle of the screen_